-Applicants are responsible for mailing the application materials (except TOEFL where required) to the School of Nursing and Health Sciences.
-All documents submitted become the property of Simmons College and cannot be returned to the applicant.
-The packet includes:
+Applicants are responsible for submitting all paper and electronic materials by the application deadline to the School of Nursing and Health Sciences All documents submitted become the property of Simmons College and cannot be returned to the applicant.
+The application includes:

-- 1. A completed application (the entire application is not required: carefully review the application), checklist, and Certification of Finances Form (for non-U.S. citizens only), - 2.
-A non-refundable \$50 application fee made payable to Simmons College. - 2.
+- 1. A completed electronic application including all supporting paper documents and Certification of Finances Form (for non-U.S. citizens only), - 2.
+A non-refundable \$50 application fee (unless an appropriate application fee waiver code is included). - 3.
 Official academic transcripts from all undergraduate and graduate academic institutions attended whether or not a degree was awarded, and whenever courses were completed or if courses are not specific to the program for which you are applying or whether courses appear on another transcript.
-Applicants who are completing an undergraduate degree in the year of application must submit grades from the most recently completed academic term. - 3.
+Applicants who are completing an undergraduate degree in the year of application must submit a copy of their grade report from the most recently completed academic term, until a final official transcript arrives. - 4.
 Applicants who have studied abroad must submit academic documents in the native language as well as official English translations (not by the applicant, family members or friends).
-Additionally, academic records may need to be evaluated by an agency as specified by the School of Nursing and Health Sciences. - 4.
+Additionally, academic records may need to be evaluated by an agency as specified by the School of Nursing and Health Sciences. - 5.
 Two letters of recommendation (each in sealed, signed envelopes) from individuals able to comment on the student's academic ability, work experience, and leadership potential.
 At least one letter should be from a faculty member (if the applicant has recently graduated) or a current employer.
-Both the recommendation form in the application for admission and individual letters, written on official letterhead stationery should be sent directly to the Office of Admission for the School of Nursing and Health Sciences.
+See the nutrition application for specific details about this three-part process.
+The Identification Form, the Rating Form and a written are required.
+Individual letters of recommendation must be written on preprinted letterhead stationery and include an original ink signature and sent directly to the Office of Admission for the School of Nursing and Health Sciences.